 Raise to Speak prerequisites

-How to use Siri on Apple Watch without “Hey Siri”
+How to enable Raise to Speak on Apple Watch

-Here’s how to see if Raise to Speak is available to you, and how to toggle it on:
+Here’s how to see if Raise to Speak is available, and how to toggle it on:

 1) Open Settings on your Apple Watch.